My Account: FAQ and Guide

 Confirm that the charges and amounts look correct.

-Click Submit to submit the payment.
+Click Confirm to submit the payment.
 If the payment is accepted, the charges will immediately fall off your account.

 After paying, you will have the option to print/save a receipt for your record.

 Payments less than $0.50 (50 cents) will not be accepted by our CC processor.
 Smaller amounts can be addressed at your local library.

 Online payments are non-refundable.
 Patrons should make every effort to find and return lost items prior to payment.